Vutivi/message-me/README.md

 # Message me app

-This is a message me real chat app that uses rails action cable with redis for data store.
+This is a message me realtime chat app that uses rails action cable with redis for data store.

 # Setup locally